GEORGE FORBES DAVIE (1902-1964) was born on 21 May 1902 at 24 Huntly Street, Aberdeen.

 On 15 March 1952 George remarried at Uxbridge Register Office.
 His wife was Doris Gertrude Hoggart.
 George gave his address as 52 Keith Road, Hayes, and his occupation as Electrical Inspector (Electronic Engineer).
 The witnesses at the ceremony were E.C.
 Holtern, F.J.
 Lloyd and L.G.
 Hoggart.

-Doris was 50 years old, the daughter of Percy Lloyd, a licensed victualler.
+Doris gave her age as 50, although she had been born on 27 October 1900.
+She was the daughter of Percy Lloyd, a licensed victualler, and had been married to George Hoggart, a boot repairer.
 She is said to have been "a small, plump, twice-widowed, immensely religious woman, who for a time kept George on the straight and narrow".
 At the time of her marriage she was living at 30 Kingsley Avenue, Southall.
 At one stage she visited her brother-in-law's family, the Dodds, in Scotland, and during her visit, George, left behind, returned to his riotous ways.

 This marriage foundered, and by 1964 George had moved to 64 Lillieshall Road, Wandsworth.
 He died of bronchitis at Stockwell's South Western Infirmary on 9 April 1964, aged 61.
 His widow Doris inherited his estate.
 However, his ex-wife Winnie was the informant of his death, and it was she who arranged for his cremation at Luton.
 She is said to have kept in contact, and to have retained a soft spot for George (as all the women with whom he came into contact seem to have done!)